Mr-Jack-Black/Jack-Preprocess/README.md

 * Define, update, and remove variables dynamically (#define, #set, #undef, #append)
 * Conditional inclusion of text blocks (#if, #elif, #else, #endif, #ifdef, #ifndef)
 * Inline arithmetic and expression evaluation (+, -, *, /, ())
-* Macro substitution with {KEY} syntax for variables
+* Macro substitution with {VARIABLE_NAME} syntax for variables
 * Predefined state variables (TURN, NEXT, DEBUG, etc.) updated automatically
 * AI-assisted variables via #ask, #asking, #refresh
 * Story guidance scheduling with #next, #scene
 * Debug logging with #debug
 * Extensible macros such as P() and RND()

-It is intended to run for text in **context-hook**, so it processes everything in the AI context before it is sent to the model:
+It is intended to run for text in **context-hook**, so it processes everything in the AI context before it is sent to the model.

+Order of processing:
 1. Plot Essentials
 2. Triggered Story Cards (World Lore)
-3. Author’s Note
+4. Author’s Note

 WARNING: Remember to have `#endif` after conditional blocks.
 Not having it at end of Plot Essentials will cause entire content to be excluded including user input.